nachouve/geofier/README.md

 Geofier
 =======

-Create a REST GeoService API from non geodb tables or views and return the results in GeoJSON format, suitable for use in OpenLayers, Leaflet, etc.
+Create a simple REST GeoService API from alphanumeric databases tables or views and return the results in GeoJSON format, suitable for use in OpenLayers, Leaflet, etc.

+- Do not need Spatial Databases
+- Do not need GIS server
+- No big changes on your system

 ### Introduction

 **Geofier** is a micro PHP project to serve GeoJSON from DB tables or views with alphanumeric columns that represents coordinates.

+Tested with PostgreSQL, MySQL and SQLite.

 #### When to use